 At the northwestern corner of Washington state and just 23 miles from the Canadian border, Bellingham International Airport attracts passengers traveling between the United States and British Columbia as well as those looking to enjoy the Bellingham area’s natural beauty on the Salish Sea and near Mount Baker.

 From the airport, downtown Bellingham is 5 miles to the southeast.
-Going north, the drive to the border crossing at Peace Arch usually takes less than 30 minutes and to downtown Vancouver is another 40-45 minutes.
+Going north, the drive to the border crossing at Peace Arch usually takes less than 30 minutes and to the heart of downtown Vancouver is another 40-45 minutes.
 To the south, downtown Seattle is about 95 miles, a drive that takes about 1 hour and 45 minutes.

 Bellingham Airport’s terminal is at 4255 Mitchell Way.
 It is small and efficient with all services contained in one building on one level.
 There is one TSA checkpoint leading to a waiting area with five airline gates, lettered A-E. In the terminal there is a gift shop and small café in the pre-security lobby and a larger gift shop and separate restaurant and lounge at the gate waiting area.
 The airport has two bag claim belts.